Tweetpilot

 Common mistakes that kill X growth

-The same handful of mistakes show up over and over in accounts that plateau.
-Most of them feel productive at the time, which is part of why they persist.
+The same few mistakes show up in accounts that plateau.
+Most feel productive at the time, which is why they persist.

-Dropping your link or your product in the first reply on a big account's post is the fastest way to get muted by the people you want to reach.
-Earn the click by being interesting first.
+• Reply-pitching your work.
+Dropping your link in the first reply gets you muted.
+Earn the click first.
 The link in your bio is enough.

 Tools that make the daily grind easier

-The single biggest reason accounts give up on this method is that the daily reply work is real work.
-Forty minutes a day of scrolling, drafting, deleting, retyping.
-The first week is fine.
-The eighth week is when the wheels come off.
+The reason most people quit this method is simple: the daily reply work is real work.
+Forty minutes a day of scrolling, drafting, deleting.
+Week one is fine.
+Week eight is when it breaks.

 Free toolAll free tools